E3 2022 physical event cancelled amid COVID concerns, but digital show unconfirmed

 It’s important to note that E3 has been struggling for a few years now, even before COVID.
 In 2019 when the last Los Angeles-based physical E3 was held, there was debate over whether the show was relevant anymore.

 Historically, E3 has been a trade show for media and industry to learn more about games and share news to consumers at home, but that isn’t as necessary in a massively digital age.
-Nowadays, though, companies can produce tightly edited, more cost-efficient presentations like Nintendo Directs which can be released at will — no glossy, June-specific press conferences are needed.
+Nowadays, though, companies can produce tightly edited, more cost-efficient presentations like Nintendo Directs which can be released at will — no glossy, expensive, June-specific press conferences are needed.

 To that point, PlayStation bowed out of E3 in both 2019 and last year’s digital-only show.
 (No event was held in 2020.)
 The company has instead held its own Direct-like streams over the past couple of years.
 Canada’s own Geoff Keighley, the creator of The Game Awards, also stopped producing shows for the ESA in favour of his own Summer Game Fest event, which runs for weeks at a time before, during and after when E3 is normally held.
 Summer Game Fest is slated to happen sometime this year, with Keighley promising updates in the coming months.